Skip to main content

 • Chemotherapy medications, such as paclitaxel

-Be sure to tell your veterinarian about any medications that your dog takes before giving your dog sildenafil.
-This includes letting your vet know if your dog takes any vitamins, supplements, or herbs.
+Tell your veterinarian about any medications that your dog takes before starting sildenafil.
+This includes any vitamins, supplements, or herbs.

 What should you do if your dog misses a dose of sildenafil (Viagra)?

 If your dog misses a dose of sildenafil, give them the dose as soon as you remember.
-Then, wait the prescribed amount of time between doses after that.
+Then, wait the normal amount of time between doses before giving them their next dose.

-In other words, if you give your dog sildenafil every 12 hours, wait 12 hours from the time you gave them the missed dose until their next one.
-Never give your dog two doses of the medication at the same time.
+In other words, if you give your dog sildenafil every 12 hours, wait 12 hours from the time you gave them their missed dose until their next one.
+Never give your dog two doses of the medication at one time.

 The bottom line

-Sildenafil (Viagra) is used to treat lower blood pressure in the lungs and megaesophagus in dogs.
-Sildenafil is generally safe and well tolerated by most dogs.
-Use of sildenafil in dogs is considered “off-label” and should only be done under the direct supervision of a licensed veterinarian.
+Sildenafil (Viagra) is used to treat high blood pressure in the lungs and megaesophagus in dogs.
+Sildenafil is generally safe and well tolerated by most dogs, but it can cause side effects.
+Some of which include vomiting, diarrhea, and loss of appetite.
+Sildenafil tablets should be given to dogs on an empty stomach.
+Use of sildenafil in dogs is considered off-label and should only be given under the direct supervision of a licensed veterinarian.

 why trust our exports reliability shield